Emergence of quantum dynamics from chaos: The case of prequantum cat maps: The relationship between prequantum and quantum Hilbert spaces

-is unitary, faithful, and irreducible for $N\geq 1$.
+is unitary, faithful and irreducible for $N\geq 1$.
 We also have the characteristic commutator formula

-As a small parenthesis, which we shall revisit at a later time, we further point out that the Schrödinger representation is intimately related to quantum translations.
-Indeed, after extending the Schrödinger representation to $\mathcal{S}'(\R^n)$ by duality, each operator
+As a brief aside, which we shall revisit at a later time, we further we note that the Schrödinger representation is intimately related to quantum translations.
+Indeed, after extending the Schrödinger representation to $\mathcal{S}'(\mathbb{R}^n)$ by duality, each operator

-is called a \textit{quantum translation}.
-Note in particular that $\rho_N(x)$ is a unitary operator on $L^2(\R^n)$.
-Even though the map $x\mapsto \rho_N(x)$ is not a group homomorphism because
+is called a \emph{quantum translation}.
+Although the map $x\mapsto \rho_N(x)$ is not a group homomorphism because

 there are two main reasons we still speak of quantum translations.
-Both justifications rely on the key observation that, if we set the semiclassical parameter
+Both justifications rely on the key observation that, if we set the semiclassical parameter then by \cite[Theorem 4.7]{zworski12} we have